| Title: | Tidy Estimation of Heterogeneous Treatment Effects |

 conditional expectation of the control and treatment potential outcome surfaces

-and .mu1_hat
+(.mu0_hat and .mu1_hat respectively).

-produce_plugin_estimates(data, outcome, treatment, ..., .weights = NULL)
+produce_plugin_estimates(data, outcome, treatment, ..., .weights = NULL)produce_plugin_estimates(data, outcome, treatment, ..., .weights = NULL)

 data |